-- relevant projects include a specific set of due diligence questions in relation to Human Rights; - potential Human Rights violations are subject to investigation as part of the formal compliance case handling process; - training modules incorporate key aspects of Human Rights compliance.
+- relevant projects include a specific set of due diligence questions in relation to Human Rights. - the subject of Human Rights is a mandatory topic in risk assessment deep dives. - potential Human Rights violations are subject to investigation as part of the formal compliance case handling process. - training modules incorporate key aspects of Human Rights compliance.

-3. Whistleblower Policy:
+3. Whistle-blower Policy:

-Siemens has a compliance whistleblower hotline for reporting compliance violations in a secure manner, 24 hours a day, 7 days a week, in 13 languages, online or via telephone.
+Siemens has a compliance whistle-blower hotline for reporting compliance violations in a secure manner, 24 hours a day, 7 days a week, in 13 languages, online or via telephone.
 Reports can also be made anonymously.
-The hotline can be used by employees and management as well as customers, suppliers and other stakeholders.
+The hotline can be used by employees and management as well as customers, suppliers, and other stakeholders.
 It is managed by a third-party supplier and all data supplied is maintained on secure servers in Germany.
 All reported content is handled exclusively by Siemens.

-Siemens internal whistleblowers are protected by special regulations that protect whistleblowers who make good faith reports to the best of their knowledge.
+Siemens internal whistle-blowers are protected by special regulations that protect whistle-blowers who make reports in good faith and to the best of their knowledge.
 In addition, the Siemens Ombudsman is available for the reporting of compliance violations.